- Director: Stanley Kubrick

 These performances are one major component of why this movie reaches the level of greatness that it does.
 Another is how clearly it sees its subjects.
 It understands that Mutually Assured Destruction is madness, and anyone who would argue otherwise is crazy in their own right.
 It understands that otherwise “respectable” people, like General Ripper, can go pretty far down the rabbit hole of insanity before anyone notices anything is amiss.
 It understands that some people, once you give them a weapon, aren’t going to be happy until they’ve used that weapon, no matter how insane that sounds.
 They understand that for many people who are literally in charge it is easy to become inured to big numbers, no matter what they represent, as when Turgidson argues that if the President follows his advice there will be “only” ten or twenty million civilian deaths.
 These are the people that invented the term “megadeath,” long before it was the name of a band, to serve as a handy unit of numbers of deaths.

 At the time of Dr. Strangelove’s release, some reviewers called it the great satire of its age, but others, like Bosley Crowther of the New York Times, had a major problem with the movie’s essential nature: a black comedy about the end of the world.
 Surely, this was too serious to joke about?
 But the key thing that Kubrick understood is that Nuclear War is so deranged that comedy is the only way to actually show it for what it is.
 Where Crowther objected to Kubrick showing the US Military’s entire top brass to be “psychopaths,” Kubrick realized at a time when many others didn’t that anyone who would argue in favor of Nuclear War was, by definition, insane, that it is all mixed up with showing their own sexual dominance and the legacy of World War II and a bunch of other things.
-Kubrick could never have anticipated the rise of QAnon, but if anything General Ripper’s conspiracy theories about water fluoridation destroying his own “precious bodily fluids” are, if anything, more believable.
-It’s no coincidence, that Ripper first “comes to this realization during the act of love,” then goes to talk about “denying women my essence,” nor is it a coincidence that this movie starts a sequence showing mid-air bomber refueling that is difficult to read as anything other than an overt sexual metaphor.
+Kubrick could never have anticipated the rise of QAnon, but General Ripper’s conspiracy theories about water fluoridation destroying his own “precious bodily fluids” are, if anything, more believable.
+It’s no coincidence that Ripper first “comes to this realization during the act of love,” then goes to talk about “denying women my essence,” nor is it a coincidence that this movie starts with a sequence showing mid-air bomber refueling that is difficult to read as anything other than an overt sexual metaphor.

 So nuclear holocaust may, rightly or wrongly, no longer be at quite the same level in the zeitgeist as it once was, but Dr. Strangelove continues to feel alive.
 I would rate it as probably the best and most important satire ever made, and I could write for ten more pages about it, but I’ll spare you that.
 I haven’t even really talked about Sellers’ performance as Strangelove himself, or the way the fictional War Room became such a part of the way America thought about itself that it became common for dignitaries with the right clearance to ask to see it, at which point they had to be told that it wasn’t actually a real thing.
 I’ll just say that if you haven’t seen it yet in your life, you definitely should.